Back to Optimization: Diffusion-based Zero-Shot 3D Human Pose Estimation: Method

-where $C_{2d} \in R^{J}$ are the confidence scores of 2D keypoints, $p_{2d}$ and $K$ are the camera intrinsic matrices.
+After certain iterations, the optimal translation is derived from the following: where $C_{2d} \in R^{J}$ are the confidence scores of 2D keypoints, $p_{2d}$ and $K$ are the camera intrinsic matrices.
 Inspired by \cite{iskakov2019learnable}, $C_{2d}$ are helpful to guide the translation optimization.
 There is a closed-form solution to the optimization problem.
 The details can be found in the supplementary material.

 By incorporating optimal translations and kinematic constraints, we can optimize the 3D human poses by iteratively projecting $P_i$ to $r$ and denoising the projected $P_{i+1}$ with the help of the diffusion model.